gaurgarima/HUKA/README.md

 We next provide details of how to perform each task, along with their input file format.

-1. `Database construction`: Run the bash script `XX` in directory [scripts].
+1. `Database construction`: Run the bash script [prepareDataFile.sh](test/sql/prepareDataFile.sh) in directory [scripts](scripts/).
 It works with the file containing list of all the triples consisting a dataset.
 ```
 cd scripts
-./XX <factFile> <datasetName>
+./prepareDataFile.sh <factFile> <datasetName>
 ```
-After execution of [XX.sh], the fact file could be found in directory [/meta/<dataset>/kg/raw/].
-Before, next two tasks, query registration and maintaining query results, set few parameters in [conf] file.
-The parameter values which a user needs to set are marked with * in [conf] file.
+After execution of  [prepareDataFile.sh](test/sql/prepareDataFile.sh), the fact file could be found in directory [/meta/dataset/kg/raw/]([/meta/dataset/kg/raw/).
+Before, next two tasks, query registration and maintaining query results, set few parameters in [conf](conf) file.
+The parameter values which a user needs to set are marked with * in [conf](conf) file.

-2. `Query Registration`: A bash script [query_registration.sh] compiles and runs query registration module which build all required supporting data structures.
+2. `Query Registration`: A bash script [query_registration.sh](query_registration.sh) compiles and runs query registration module which build all required supporting data structures.
 ```
-./XX <queryFile> <datasetName>
+./query_registration.sh <queryFile> <datasetName>
 ```

-3. `Update request handling`: Run [update.sh] with the [updateRequests.txt] file listing all the update requests.
+3. `Update request handling`: Run [update.sh](update.sh) with the *updateRequests.txt* file listing all the update requests.
 ```
-./XX <updateFile> <datasetName>
+./update.sh <updateFile> <datasetName>
 ```

 ## License